 So, what if we told you that a) gas is not in conflict with decarbonisation, and b) that working with gas could realistically lead to a more sustainable Australia that we can all get behind.
 Here’s how:

-Renewable gases such as hydrogen and biomethane provide a clear pathway to decarbonise the gas used by Australians, and can also assist in efforts to decarbonise the electricity and transport sectors.
+Renewable gases such as green hydrogen and biomethane provide a pathway to decarbonise the gas used by Australians and can also assist in efforts to decarbonise the electricity and transport sectors.

 Renewable energy sources like wind and solar can be used in a process called electrolysis that creates renewable hydrogen gas from water.
-Even better, this renewable gas can be pumped through our existing infrastructure, and used in the same way natural gas is today.
+Even better, this renewable gas can be blended with natural gas (up to 15% blend for hydrogen and up to 100% for biomethane) and pumped through our existing infrastructure, then used in the same way natural gas is today with your existing gas appliances.

-Here at AGN, we’re working on the full conversion of our networks to renewable gas by 2050.
-We have already started delivering renewable gas in Mitchell Park, South Australia, with our next projects in Gladstone, Queensland and (subject to approvals) Murray Valley, NSW.
+Here at AGN, we have a target to achieve full conversion of our networks to renewable gas by 2050.
+We have been delivering a blend of 10% green hydrogen with natural gas in Mitchell Park, South Australia, since 2021, and we have our sights firmly set on our next projects in Gladstone (Queensland), Murray Valley (VIC) and Wagga Wagga (NSW).

 We’re quietly confident that as awareness of renewable gas grows, so too will the view that the gas networks will continue to play a critical role in solving our energy crisis and moving towards a lower carbon Australia.